Mosholu Parkway station: Later years

 In 2006, work began on a $55 million contract to renovate five stops on the line to bring them into a state of good repair.
 As part of the project, station mezzanines were refurbished, electrical upgrades were completed, and platform floors, canopy roofs, and windscreens were replaced.
 In addition, fluorescent lighting was installed.
 Work on the project was completed in phases so as to reduce inconveniences to riders.
 On October 30, 2006, the northbound platform at Mosholu Parkway closed for three months to be renovated.
 Work on the southbound platform was to begin in summer 2007.
 As part of the project, the southern entrance to the station was reopened.

 From June 8, 2009 to June 26, 2009, four morning rush-hour trains operated express in the southbound direction in a pilot program by New York City Transit, stopping at Burnside Avenue and 149th Street–Grand Concourse before resuming the normal express route at 125th Street.
 Although Mosholu Parkway is not designed as an express station, the trains used a switch for the express track south of the station.
 From October 26, 2009 to December 11, 2009, a second pilot program had five southbound 4 trains running express in the AM rush hour.

 In May 2018, New York City Transit Authority President Andy Byford announced his plan subway and bus modernization plan, known as Fast Forward, which included making an additional 50 stations compliant with the Americans with Disabilities Act of 1990 during the 2020–2024 Metropolitan Transportation Authority (MTA) Capital Program to allow most riders to have an accessible station every two or three stops.
 The draft 2020–2024 Capital Program released in September 2019, included 66 stations that would receive ADA improvements, including Mosholu Parkway.
-In November 2022, the MTA announced that it would award a $965 million contract for the installation of 21 elevators across eight stations, including Mosholu Parkway.
-A joint venture of ASTM and Halmar International would construct the elevators under a public-private partnership.
+In November 2022, the MTA announced that it would award a $965 million contract for the installation of 21 elevators across eight stations, including Mosholu Parkway which received 2 brand new elevators (1 street-to-mezzanine-to-northbound platform outside fare control and 1 mezzanine-to-southbound platform inside fare control).
+A joint venture of ASTM and Halmar International constructed the elevators under a public-private partnership, and the elevators were opened in late August 2025.